raquo/Laminar/README.md

 We have no concept of components because we don't need the conceptual overhead.
 Write your own functions or classes or anything that somehow provides a reference to a `ReactiveNode`, and you're good.

 _Laminar_ uses [Scala DOM Builder](https://github.com/raquo/scala-dom-builder) under the hood, and is very efficient.
 Instead of using a virtual DOM, it makes precision updates to the real DOM.
 For example, if you say you need to update an attribute of a node, that's exactly what will happen.
-There is nothing else happening, no diffing of virtual DOM trees, no redundant re-evaluation of your component.
-Laminar's API lets you express what exactly needs to happen when without the inefficiency and under-the-hood complexity of virtual DOM.
+There is nothing else happening, no diffing of virtual DOM trees, no redundant re-evaluation of your component. _Laminar_'s API lets you express what exactly needs to happen when without the inefficiency and under-the-hood complexity of virtual DOM.

 ## Example Laminar "Component"

-Here's `Counter.apply`, a contrived example function that produces a Counter "component" that exposes a `node` that should be provided to Laminar, and `$count`, a stream of counts generated from user clicks that you do whatever you want with.
+Here's `Counter.apply`, a contrived example function that produces a Counter "component" that exposes a `node` that should be provided to _Laminar_, and `$count`, a stream of counts generated from user clicks that you do whatever you want with.

 ```scala
 class Counter private (